gallettilance/main/CONTRIB/PULL_REQUEST_TEMPLATE.md

 * Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+* Please make sure to include relevant labels to your PR

 ## Checklist:

 - [ ] My code follows the style guidelines of this project